garfieldnate/kengdic/README.md

 # Kengdic

 Kengdic is a large, open Korean/English dictionary database created by Joe Speigle.
-It was originally hosted by Joe at ezkorean.com.
+It was originally hosted by Joe at ezcorean.com.

 The bulk of the usable data is in `kengdic_2011.tsv`.
 The `raw` directory contains data which still needs to be examined.
-The `reports` directory contains information on issues discovered with the data (there are lots!).

-Information may be incomplete, as we are still exploring and documenting the contents of this repository.
-Any contributions to information about this content would be much appreciated.
+The `scripts` directory contains some automated QA checks for the data; these are run whenever a change is made in this repository.

 ## Contributors

-kengdic.tsv indicates sources by crediting Joe Spiegle, members of http://ezcorean.com nickname, and the author of engdic.

-This data still needs a lot of work, and contributions are very welcome.
+The dictionary data is still quite dirty, and contributions are very welcome.
 Some ways you can help:

-* Add English glosses or hanja to entries that are missing them
+* Fix some of the issues which have been automatically flagged.
+The list of these issues is available on the repository website: http://garfieldnate.github.io/kengdic/.

 * Check existing entries for correctness (흰색 means white, not gray, "the m prophets", lowercase "british", etc.)
 * Add new entries
 * Assess the current coverage.
 Are we missing any particularly basic words, or words related to any specific subject?
 * Fix grammatical, spelling or formatting issues
 * Help come up with editorial and style guidelines.
+* Come up with new automatic checks we can run on the dictionary to find possible issues (see `scripts/lint.py`).

 By contributing data, you release it under the same license terms as Kengdic itself (see below).

-## Example Data Package Usage
+## Example Datapackage Usage

 We've provided a `datapackage.json` for convenience.
 To retrieve and load the data in python: